Gdschaf/PokedexAndroidApp/README.md

 ## Summary

 I am super happy with how this project turned out.
 It may not be perfect, but I hope it comes across how much fun I had with this project.
 I tried to not only meet but exceed expectations of what a two screen/activity app can look like with only a weeks worth of work.
-As always, I'd love to here any and all feedback.
+As always, I'd love to hear any and all feedback.
 I have a laundry list of stretch goals/features I didn't get around to that I think would be fun to add.
 Thanks for taking the time to look at my project!

 ## Project Details
 **Gradle Version:** 8.1.0<br>